Honda resumes production at plants hit by suspected cyber attack

 Another vehicle plant in Turkey and motorcycle plants in India and Brazil were back up and running by Wednesday, he said, while some North American call centres and online financial services continued to experience disruptions.

+Separately, Honda said on Friday it would halt some production shifts at three domestic vehicle plants in July, citing a lack of demand and issues with procuring vehicle parts.

+In a website statement, the automaker said it would shut its Yorii plant in Saitama prefecture over four staggered days next month, and halt output at the nearby Sayama plant for a day, with a three-day closure at the Suzuka plant in Mie prefecture.

-(Reporting by Maki Shiraki; writing by Naomi Tajitsu; Editing by Clarence Fernandez)
+(Reporting by Maki Shiraki and Naomi Tajitsu; Writing by Naomi Tajitsu; Editing by Clarence Fernandez)

 ((naomi.tajitsu@thomsonreuters.com; +81364411078; Reuters Messaging: naomi.tajitsu.thomsonreuters.com@reuters.net))